seancarmody/Protovis-Loader/readme.txt

 * The first release of the plugin.

 == Upgrade Notice ==
+= 0.3.0 =
+* Enhancements: improved CSS and new inline option.

 = 0.2.1 =
 * Bug fix: update required for charts to display in some browsers.

-= 0.2.0 =
-Upgrade to get the first cut of CSS styling.

 == To-Do List ==